ristov/nids-alert-data/README.md

 SignatureMatchesPerDay -- average number of matches per day by the signature that produced the current alert group

-AlertCount -- the number of alerts in the current group
+AlertCount -- the number of alerts in the current alert group

 Proto -- numerical protocol ID (e.g., 6 denotes TCP and 17 UDP)